-Momentarily press the rocker switch rearward to lower the front end of the coach 4 inches (100mm), and forward to return the coach to normal driving height.
+Momentarily press the rocker switch rearward to lower the front end of the coach 4 inches (100 mm).
+Release the rocker switch to return the coach to normal driving height.
 Refer to "Other Features" chapter.

 Press down and hold rocker switch forward to raise the complete suspension of the coach 4 inches (100 mm).
 Release the rocker switch to return the coach to the normal driving height.